zhiqiangf/eco-gotests/tests/ocp/sriov/tests/README.md

 - Unique network names prevent conflicts
 - All resources are cleaned up after each test
 - Policies are cleaned up in `AfterAll` hook
+- Leftover resources from previous test runs are automatically cleaned up in `BeforeSuite`
+- Existing policies with the same name are removed before creating new ones to prevent VF range conflicts

 ## Troubleshooting